anotherkimnguyen/Secure_Network_Design/Documentation/Part4_Security_Measures.md

 ## Part 4 - Security Measures

-### 1. Introduction
-Security was a primary focus during network design, with several key measures implemented to safeguard the network’s assets and data.
+Security was a primary focus throughout the network design process, with several measures implemented to protect the network from both internal and external threats:

-### 2. Detailed Reasoning
-- **VLANs and ACLs**: Segmenting the network with VLANs and using ACLs limits lateral movement in the event of a breach.

-- **RADIUS for Centralized Authentication**: Strong authentication protocols enforce secure access to critical network devices.
+- **VLAN Segmentation**: Each department is separated by VLAN, ensuring that sensitive information from departments like Management cannot be accessed by other departments like Production or Support.
+This segmentation reduces the attack surface and enhances overall network security.

+- **Access Control Lists (ACLs)**: We have implemented strict ACLs on inter-VLAN traffic to control which devices can communicate across VLANs.
+For instance, Production VLAN traffic is blocked from accessing resources on the Management VLAN except for specific exceptions, such as print services.

+- **RADIUS Authentication**: The RADIUS server centralizes authentication, requiring users to authenticate before accessing any critical network device.
+This minimizes the risk of compromised devices, enforces strong password policies, and provides centralized management of user credentials.

-- **Password Policies and Encryption**: Strong password policies and encryption protect against brute force attacks and ensure data privacy.
+- **Strong Password Policies and Encryption**: We enforce strong password policies across all network devices and enable encryption protocols to secure traffic where possible, especially on the servers handling DNS, DHCP, and user authentication.
+This ensures that even if credentials are compromised, brute force attacks are less likely to succeed.

-### 3. Key Considerations
-- **Minimizing Attack Surface**: Isolating network traffic into sectors and limiting communication via ACLs significantly reduces the attack surface.

-- **Centralized Authentication Benefits**: Centralized authentication through RADIUS strengthens overall security.